-There is just a sort of peacefulness to the way this family works…which amazes me considering they have a newborn and a three-year-old boy!
+There is just a sort of peacefulness to the way this family works, which amazes me considering they have a newborn and a three-year-old boy!
 My hope while shooting this session, was to show this family the calm, peacefulness, adventure and love that they experience every day, but may not always see.

 The mama wrote the following about her images…and this is exactly what it’s all about for me:

 It takes a little while to warm up and get used to the idea of someone capturing it ALL.
 At first, I felt hyper-aware, but gradually it starts to feel somewhat normal.
 This usually occurs as you get absorbed back into your family dynamic; a diaper to be changed, baby to be fed, snacks to be packed, hands to be held.
 Having Hannah around ended up being a fun twist on a special outing to a park we hadn’t been to before.
 It was exciting knowing that special moments would be captured.
-Hannah captured them beautifully.
+Hannah captured them beautifully.”

-As she sent me the images I looked at them over and over again, finding so many small details that made me smile.
+As she sent me the images, I looked at them over and over again finding so many small details that made me smile.
 What a treasure it is to have this morning frozen in time and to see that real life is art.
 It doesn’t have to be staged and smiling to be beautiful.
-In fact, I would argue that this photoshoot helped me to see that my life, specifically the time I spend with my family wherever we are, has a majestic quality.
+In fact, I’d argue that this photo shoot helped me to see that my life, specifically the time I spend with my family wherever we are, has a majestic quality.
 That deserves to be captured.
 We all deserve to see our messy, imperfect lives through the view of someone trying to capture what makes us unique.
 As we allowed Hannah into the smallest of moments, she was able to deliver to us the perspective that our life is beautiful and full of love.
-That is what I cherish most about our photos because sometimes it is hard to see.”
+That’s what I cherish most about our photos because sometimes it is hard to see.”